derykmakgill/website/poems.md

 And the taxes that hurt and grind.

-Chorus — Each man shall be free, whoever he be,
+Each man shall be free, whoever he be,

 And none shall say to him nay!